kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 >
 > **A Letter on Justice and Open Debate**[^letterjustice2020]

-If we don’t apply Freedom of Speech equally we need an arbiter of truth.
-But there is no such thing as objective truth and the last thing we want is to give this power to the state.
+If we don’t apply Freedom of Speech equally, we need an arbiter of truth.
+But there is no such thing as objective truth, and the last thing we want is to give this power to the state.
 Things change quickly and the regulations and censorship you cheered for because they benefited your side, might be used against you in the next election cycle.

 This realization came as a surprise to many people when Elon Musk recently tried to buy Twitter.
 The whining was huge.
-For weeks all progressive media outlets wrote hit pieces on Musk.
+For weeks, all progressive media outlets wrote hit pieces on Musk.
 The idea that a funny, libertarian centrist, that stands for free speech, wants to open source the ranking algorithm of Twitter to make the company more transparent, and introduce encryption for direct messages scared the heck out of these authoritarians.

 For years conservatives and centrists had to listen to the argument <q>It’s a private company, if you don’t like it, build your own.</q> After removing Donald Trump from Twitter, people moved to Parler.
-Then Google and Apple removed the app from their stores. <q>If you don’t like it build your own app store.</q> People started using the app on the web.
-Amazon decided to remove the AWS web servers the platform was hosted on. <q>If you don’t like it build your own servers.</q>
+Then Google and Apple removed the app from their stores. <q>If you don’t like it, build your own app store.</q> People started using the app on the web.
+Amazon decided to remove the AWS web servers the platform was hosted on. <q>If you don’t like it, build your own servers.</q>

 Nobody ever complained that billionaires are buying media companies to steer public opinion in their favor.

 > (…) people are worried about a billionaire having so much influence, but billionaires own pretty much all of the media.
 Jeff Bezos bought The Washington Post, John Henry bought The Boston Globe, Sheldon Adelson bought The Las Vegas [Review-]Journal, Laurene Powell Jobs bought The Atlantic, Patrick Soon-Shiong bought the L.A.
 Times, Mark Benioff bought Time, even the supposedly independent Guardian is funded by Bill Gates and the people who own social media companies like Mike Zuckerberg are billionaires with political agendas.
 >
 > The problem seems to be that Elon Musk has the wrong political agenda by not really having a political agenda.
 He’s a centrist who donates to both the republican and the democratic parties instead of just slavishly following the woke leftist agenda.
-This balance is a thread to the woke establishment.
+This balance is a threat to the woke establishment.
 >
 > **Leo Kearse**, _Comedian Leo Kearse on the Elon Musk Twitter takeover making woke lefty liberals CRY_[^kearse2022wb]

-Suddenly, the authoritarians realized they opened pandora’s box with the introduction of biased algorithms, de-platforming, and censorship.
-The next mid-term election is coming up soon, and it doesn’t look good for the Democrats.
-There is a realistic chance that a Republican, possibly even Trump will move into the White House and starts using all those weapons against the other side.
+Suddenly, the authoritarians realized they opened Pandora’s box with the introduction of biased algorithms, deplatforming, and censorship.
+The next midterm election is coming up soon, and it doesn’t look good for the Democrats.
+There is a realistic chance that a Republican, possibly even Trump, will move into the White House and starts using all those weapons against the other side.
 Now they cry for regulation.

 > Probably the funniest effort along those lines was this passage:
 >